shwina/python-102/docs/testing.rst

-It's also easy to add new tests, and there's no need to remember all the test cases we come up with.
+It's also easy to add new tests, and there's no need to remember all the tests we come up with.

 Testing using assertions
 ^^^^^^^^^^^^^^^^^^^^^^^^